Last updated: April 28. 2017

 Innovation-Versions are a special feature of the

 As a rule the first Innovation-Version becomes available about half a year after the last stable release.
-Over the succeeding 1-2 months, 3-4 releases will be produced, each identified in sequence by an ‘i’ number (e.g., 1.4.0i2).
+Over the following 1-2 months, 3-4 releases will be produced, each identified in sequence by an ‘i’ number (e.g., 1.4.0i2).
 Similarly to stable versions, these will also be actively maintained – but only for a limited time of around 1-2 months, which is then followed by a similar period of passive maintenance.
 Patches of i-versions can be recognised by a p-suffix, e.g., 1.4.0i2p1.

 2.7.
 The editions and their identifying suffixes